johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 <b> Intro: </b>

-This post is the first of a series in which I’ll be applying some concepts from a new book called Business Intelligence with R by [Rmadillo](https://twitter.com/healthstatsdude) to a data set from the Pronto Bike Share in Seattle.
-I consider the book to a more of toolset from a very intelligent, experienced data scientist/statistician.
-I highly recommend purchasing the book.
-It is great for your average analyst that wants to learn more about R and how it can be used in every step of the BI reporting process, from importing the data, to cleaning it, to exploring it, and the different ways you’ll end up using it.
+This is the first post in a series in which I’ll be applying concepts from <i>Business Intelligence with R by</i> [Rmadillo](https://twitter.com/healthstatsdude) to a data set from the Pronto Cycle Share program in Seattle.
+I consider the book to be more of a tool set from an experienced and talented data scientist/statistician.
+I highly recommend it for the average analyst who wants to learn more about R and how it can be used throughout the BI reporting process—from importing, cleaning, and exploring data to the different ways you’ll end up using it.

 <b> The visualization: </b>

-For this very simple first visualization, I’ll be using some concepts from the cleaning and prepping section, as well as the trends and time section.
-I’m hoping that the graph is fairly intuitive.
+For my first visualization, I used concepts from the book’s cleaning and prepping section and the trends and time section to create a simple graph.
+My goal was for it to be fairly intuitive.

 ![Picture of Week 32 Makeover Monday](http://johntilelli.com/first_graph_in_R.png)